Listing View

 Full Arch

-The most common types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed onto the jawbone below the gums.
+The most common types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is fitted on the jaw under the gums.

-Subperiosteal are placed on the jaw under the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent upon the density of bone of your jaw.
+Subperiosteal are placed upon the jaw under the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent upon the density of bone of your jaw.

-Whilst side effects are {extremely|very rare, they can include damage to the jaw, nerves and neighboring teeth.
+Whilst side effects are {extremely|very rare, they can include damage to the jaw, nerves and adjacent teeth.

 If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.

-This is where every one of the teeth upper and or lower are replaced by a complete arch bridge supported by 4 implants (sometimes 6).
+This is where all of the teeth upper and or lower are replaced by a full arch bridge supported by 4 implants (sometimes 6).

 Hello from Paul Lowe Dentistry